celery/pytest-celery/docs/getting-started/introduction.rst

         - **Tests as first class citizens**

-            The plugin is designed to enhance testing capabilities by treating tests as first class citizens.
+            The plugin is designed to enhance testing capabilities by :ref:`first-class-citizen`.
             It uses advanced mechanisms to encapsulate the complexity of setting up a Celery environment, thus allowing the developer to focus on the test case itself and leave the hard lifting to the plugin.